turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 };
 ```

-Now, we're ready to deploy our smart contract and interact with it!
+We're now ready to deploy our smart contract and interact with it!

 ## Deploying smart contracts using Hardhat console